 Complex assembly tasks are accurately completed by AI-powered robots, speeding up production and reducing the cost of human labor.

-For example, BMW and Ford use AI-powered robots for their assembling tasks.
+For example, BMW and Ford use AI-powered robots for their assembly tasks.

 5. AI in Software/Web Development